tsvenkat/ldaptest/README.md

 ssh Robert@slurmctld
 ```

-> For password, refer to the openldap.sh file
+> For password, refer to the file resources/openldap.sh
+> For ldapsearch/modify example commands, refer to resources/setup_sssd.sh